uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 It’s called a timeout and it’s the final line of defense in TCP.
 If a computer doesn’t get an ACK or a NACK back, after a certain time it will just resend the packet.
 It’s a bit like when you’re tuning out in class, and the teacher keeps repeating your name until you answer.
-Maybe that’s been you… woops.
+Maybe that’s been you… whoops.
 Sometimes, an ACK might get lost, so the packet is resent after a timeout, but that’s OK, as TCP can recognise duplicates and ignore them.

 So that’s TCP.